 Here are some of the interesting milestones on the path to global industrialization, a process that is two centuries in the making.

-- Around the year 2000, overweight became a more abundant problem than underweight worldwide.
-34 Obesity is associated with sedentary industrialized lifestyles and has been gradually increasing for at least a century.
+- We’re getting fatter.
+Around the year 2000, overweight became a more abundant problem than starvation worldwide.
+35 Obesity is associated with sedentary industrialized lifestyles and has been gradually increasing for at least a century.

 - The world became majority-urban around 2007.
 36 To put this in perspective, 97% of the world’s population was rural just 200 years ago.

 Other markers fall on trendlines dating to the sociological revolution of the 1960s.

 - College students became majority female in the 1990s.
 This is a solid worldwide trend that has taken off quickly since the 1970s.
 37